We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 d. providing a service or benefit relating to the student or student’s family, such as advising, job placement, financial aid, or housing assistance

-a. to school officials with a legitimate educational interest
+a. school officials with a legitimate educational interest;

-b. to officials of another school in which the student seeks to enroll
+b. officials of another school in which the student seeks to enroll;

-c. to certain federal, state, and local authorities in connection with an audit or evaluation of state or federally supported educational programs
+c. certain federal, state, and local authorities in connection with an audit or evaluation of state or federally supported educational programs;

-e. to agents acting on behalf of Lebanon Valley College (clearinghouses, degree/enrollment verifiers)
+e. agents acting on behalf of Lebanon Valley College (clearinghouses, degree/enrollment verifiers);

-f. to organizations conducting studies on behalf of Lebanon Valley College
+f. organizations conducting studies on behalf of Lebanon Valley College;

-i. to parents/legal guardians when their children under age 21 have violated the alcohol or drug policies of Lebanon Valley College
+h. parents/legal guardians when their children under age 21 have violated the alcohol or drug policies of Lebanon Valley College;

-j. to comply with a judicial order or subpoena
+i. compliance with a judicial order or subpoena;

-k. to appropriate parties in a health or safety emergency
+j. appropriate parties in a health or safety emergency;

-m. results of disciplinary hearings to an alleged victim of a crime of violence or non-forcible sex offense
+k. results of disciplinary hearings to a victim of a crime of violence or non-forcible sex offense;

-n. to the Immigration and Naturalization Service for purposes of the Student Exchange Visitor Information System
+l.
+Immigration and Naturalization Service for purposes of the Student Exchange Visitor Information System;

-o. to military recruiters who request “Student Recruiting Information.”
-Student recruiting information is defined as name, address, telephone listing, age, level of education, and major.
+m. military recruiters who request “Student Recruiting Information.”
+Student recruiting information is defined as name, address, telephone listing, age, level of education, and major;

-p. to the Internal Revenue Service in compliance with the Taxpayer Relief Act
+n.
+Internal Revenue Service in compliance with the Taxpayer Relief Act;